ruimo/sqlite-bench/README.md

 # SQLite benchmark

 A microbenchmark for SQLite database.
-Perform benchmark with the following basic operation.
+Perform benchmark with some basic operations.
 Using Postgres for comparison.
 A docker image for this benchmark is built on docker hub.
-You can run the same benchmark on your docker container.
+You can run the same benchmark on your docker container easily.
 No need to install SQLite or Postgres at all.

 ## Bulk insert